College Grief: Finding A Support Group of Dead White Men

 I waited for someone to laugh.
 The absurdity of it was funny.
 That was why I decided to share it.
 It was light!
 It was funny!
 No laughs.
 Plenty of uncomfortable silence and lack of eye contact, but not even a giggle.
 I didn’t read any more poems about death or grief after that.

-Thus ended my career with creative writng.
+Thus ended my career with creative writing.
 I signed up for philosophy classes and religious studies classes.
 I would try to make sense of a world that clearly made no sense.

 Heidegger distinguished our existence as “being-towards-death”.
 I thought about this constantly during the end of my sophomore year of college.
 Our awareness of death is what distinguishes our lives.
 Before philosophy I had not been able to make sense of why I was not interested in the things that used to interest me – I didn’t understand how so many people were content with life and I was completely unsettled.
 I wrote it off to grief but it was not just grief in the way I had understood the word.
 It was not just the pain of my loss and missing my dad, but the shift in my understanding of my own life.
 It was my existence as “being-toward-death” – acutely aware that life can change in an instant, that nothing is permanent or guaranteed, that the things that seem meaningful can suddenly seem meaningless.

-I am not the only one who has found support in philosophy — apparently it is good for more than just college grief.
-Check out this Washington Post article on philosophical therapy. http://articles.washingtonpost.com/2011-08-22/lifestyle/35272176_1_mental-health-counselors-diagnosis-of-mental-illness
+I am not the only one who has found support in philosophy — Apparently, it is good for more than just college grief.
+Check out this Washington Post article on philosophical therapy: https://articles.washingtonpost.com/2011-08-22/lifestyle/35272176_1_mental-health-counselors-diagnosis-of-mental-illness

 Had your own experience with grieving in college or using philosophy to cope with grief?
 Leave a comment.
 Seriously.
 We love comments!